jorendorff/tabletop-games/identifamy.md

     If it clearly shows a large battle-axe, probably don't award the point.

-*   If the trait is "plump, wears flowing dresses", award the point if *either* half is shown.
+*   For traits with two parts, like "plump, wears flowing dresses", award the point if *either* half is shown, even if they get the other half wrong.

     If the picture shows a stick figure in a sort of dress, award the point.

     If it shows a roundish person but no clothes are discernable, award the point.

-    If it shows a curvy person in skin-tight clothes, award the point.
+    If it shows a person with curvy hips and tight clothes, award the point.

 *   Players must get no points for artistic ability.
 If the trait is "hopeless romantic", and the picture shows a stick figure holding a